Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 - On a Mac you might be able to create an asset bundle for Android as well.
 Windows PCs however do not seem to be able to create asset bundles for iOS.
 - If you want the script or more technical details behind the asset bundle feature, see the [ARpoise version of this tutorial](https://github.com/ARPOISE/ARpoise/blob/master/documentation/CreatingAssetBundles.md).

-NOTE:
+**NOTES: please ask Hidden Histories for help if:**
 - You can do all your testing on one platform, but when it is finished, you'll need to have a version of your AssetBundle created for the other platform as well.
-- If you have a Mac+Android, or a WindowsPC+iPhone, or are using a Linux PC, please ask Hidden Histories for help.
+- If you have a Mac+Android, or a WindowsPC+iPhone, or are using a Linux PC,

+.
 **This tutorial assumes you are familiar with the Unity Editor and can already create assets in Unity!**

 If you are unfamiliar with Unity, please go to the: